About the Texas Courts

 Document Delivery Service

-The Texas State Law Library can facilitate access to court records filed in the Supreme Court, the Court of Criminal Appeals, or in the 3rd Court of Appeals (criminal cases only).
-Through our document delivery service, we can provide you with copies of available court records at a cost of $.25 per page (plus other fees).
+The State Law Library can facilitate access to court records filed in the Supreme Court, the Court of Criminal Appeals, or in the 3rd Court of Appeals (criminal cases only).
+Through our fee-based document delivery service, we can provide you with copies of available court records at a cost of $0.25 per page (plus other fees).
 This service is also available for inmates in TDCJ facilities through our inmate copy service.